spandanar-1595/Attendence-and-leave-management-system/README.md

 📘 README.md
 # Attendance & Leave Management System (C Program)
+✅ Abstract
+The Attendance and Leave Management System is a C-based application designed to manage employee attendance records efficiently using file handling.
+The system allows users to add new employees, mark their daily attendance as present or absent, apply leave days, and display complete employee records.
+All information is stored permanently in a binary file (employees.dat), making the data accessible even after the program closes.
+The program uses structures to store employee details such as ID, name, present days, absent days, and leave days.
+Through functions like addEmployee(), markAttendance(), applyLeave(), and displayEmployees(), the system ensures modularity, easy data retrieval, and updates.
+This project demonstrates practical implementation of file handling, structure management, and menu-driven programming in C.

+No file chosenNo file chosen
+ChatGPT can make mistakes.
+Check important info.
+See Cookie Preferences.

 This project is a console-based Attendance and Leave Management System written in C.
 It allows administrators to manage employee information, record attendance, and process leave requests.